 2) Aggregate the records by Account Number and Measure Category.
 This aggregation sets the file up so that we have one record for each account for each measure category.
-As we do the aggregation, we sum the kWh savings, cost, and incentive so that the values are represented at an account level.
+As we do the aggregation, we sum the kWh savings, cost27, and incentive so that the values are represented at an account level.

 The detailed descriptions of the measures included in that measure category are retained.
-These descriptions are used when describing to customers what equipment is included in a measure category.
-Note that a review of the program dataset showed that measure descriptions are fairly generic, particularly for custom measures.
+These descriptions are used when describing what equipment is included in a measure category to customers.
 Interviewers will pay particular attention to directing respondents to the measures installed through the program.